ev3dev-lang-java/ev3dev-lang-java/README.md

 ## Roadmap

-To check the roadmap, it is better to review the `backlog`: https://github.com/ev3dev-lang-java/ev3dev-lang-java/issues
+Review the `backlog` to follow the features in course: https://github.com/ev3dev-lang-java/ev3dev-lang-java/issues

 ## Getting Started

 ### 1. Install EV3Dev on your brick

-Follow the following link to install EV3Dev:
+Follow the link to install EV3Dev on your brick:

 http://www.ev3dev.org/docs/getting-started/

-Once you finish this step, you will have a complete Linux distro to run any Programming language
+Once you finish the installation process and the remote `ssh` connection, you will have a complete Linux distro to run any Programming language.

-**Note:** Please, update your brick with latest update before continuing with the next step.
+**Note:** Please, maintain your brick updated, execute the following commands before jump to the next step in this guide.

 ```
 sudo apt-get update